typedb/typedb/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 In this example we loaded data from *basic-genealogy.gql* directly into a knowledge base.
 However, data isn't often conveniently stored in .gql files and, indeed, the data that we used was originally in CSV format.
 Our [CSV migration example](../examples/CSV-migration.html) explains in detail the steps we took to migrate the CSV data into Grakn.

-Migrating data in formats such as CSV, SQL, OWL and JSON into Grakn is a key use case.
+Migrating data in formats such as CSV, SQL, and JSON into Grakn is a key use case.
 More information about each of these can be found in the [migration documentation](../migration/migration-overview.html).

 ## Where Next?